Life’s a Beach!

 Rarely OVERcrowded as it it so big but in July and August, parking around the central area is a pain and traffic jams along Argeles plage main road a nightmare.

 All usual facilities on site and nearby.
 Plenty of restaurants and cafés within easy walking distances, the beach is well supervised.
-If you don’t appreciate sand in every orifice, take a wander or a guided tour of the the coastal Nature Reserve of Mas Larrieu, with its wide variety of landscapes and unusual birds.
+If you don’t enjoy lying around on the sand, take a wander or a guided tour of the the coastal Nature Reserve of Mas Larrieu, with its wide variety of landscapes and unusual birds.

 Le Racou (Argelès)